 Employees with specific concerns or questions about COVID-19 should contact the Office of Human Resources at PandemicHRCampus@SouthAlabama.

-The University Committee for Reopening Campus is composed of representatives from the main campus and USA Health.
-The overall guiding principal of this committee’s work is to provide as safe an environment as possible for students, faculty and staff.
+The University Committee for Reopening Campus is composed of representatives from the main campus and USA Health system.
+The overall guiding principle of this committee’s work is to provide as safe an environment as possible for students, faculty and staff.

 - Kristin Dukes; General Counsel